Below is a list of tools we keep (Well, most of them) for us to be debt-free.

 The Millionaire Next Door – This book provides readers with an a different view of the lives and habits of America’s wealthy.
 For those who already live below their means, they will find the book a source of validation and vindication.
 If they are struggling to orient themselves in the sea of misinformation, they will find guidance that will help them steer their way to economic self-sufficiency.

-Rich Habits – Driven by the desire to unlock the secrets to success and failure, Tom Corley spent five years studying the daily activities of 233 rich people and 128 poor people.
-He discovered there was an immense difference between the habits of the rich and the poor.
-During his research he identified over 300 daily activities that separated the “haves” from the “have nots.”
-Tom decided to write a book to share what he learned.
-That book, Rich Habits: The Daily Success Habits of Wealthy Individuals (1st Edition), went on to become an Amazon Bestseller in the United States forty times over a three year period.
+Rich Habits – Author, Tom Corley, spent five years just to study the daily activities of 233 rich people and 128 poor people.
+He discovered there was a distinct difference between the habits of both.
+He identified over 300 daily activities that separated the “haves” from the “have nots.”
+So he decided to write this book to share what he learned which eventually became an Amazon Bestseller in the U.S forty times over three years.

 The Intelligent Investor – This book announces early on that its purpose is to help an average person adopt and carry out an investment policy.
 Rather than focusing on analyzing securities, the book devotes itself to explaining investment principles and attitudes.
 Its history of republication and new editions certainly secures its place as a worthwhile read for any serious investor.